MonoGame/MonoGame/Documentation/articles/getting_started/1_setting_up_your_development_environment_windows.md

 ## [Recommended] Install Visual Studio 2022

-Before using MonoGame, you will need to install [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) or later (any edition, including Community) with the following workloads, depending on your desired [target platform(s)](~/platforms.md):
+Before using MonoGame, you will need to install [Visual Studio 2022](https://visualstudio.microsoft.com/vs/)

+> [!NOTE]
+> You can install any edition of Visual Studio, including the Community edition.

+WHen installing Visual Studio, the following workloads are required depending on your desired [target platform(s)](~/platforms.md):

 * .NET desktop development (mandatory for all platforms)
 * Mobile Development with .NET (optional, if you wish to target Android, iOS, or iPadOS)